Since this is a really common question, I thought I’d answer it early: how did I end up working at Cemetery Dance Publications?

 Basically, you take the manuscript and make sure everything gets done to turn it into a real book.
 It’s a ton of work and extremely rewarding when you hold the final product in your hands.

-Thanks to Cemetery Dance, I’ve worked on projects by many of my literary heroes over the years, which is an awesome experience that I never imagined possible when I was a senior in college trying to figure out what I was going to do for a career.
+Thanks to CD, I’ve worked on projects by many of my literary heroes, which is an awesome experience that I never imagined possible when I was a senior in college just trying to figure out what I was going to do next.

 PS: By the way, I’m still running the website and the newsletters and writing all of the product sales copy and announcements, so any problems you see with those are all my fault.
 Feel free to email me about them. 😉